 16. On November 1, 2011, the Attorney General of Canada brought another motion to strike fourteen paragraphs from the statement of claim.
 On December 1, 2011, the motion was argued before Justice Patterson.
 On December 22, 2011, Justice Patterson delivered reasons which dismissed the Attorney General of Canada’s motion in its entirety.

-17. The trial of this action has been set to commence on May 12, 2014 for at least six weeks.
+17. The trial of this action, initially set to commence on May 12, 2014, was adjourned.